usethesource/rascal-website/docs/Tutor/index.md

 * We have to run the tutor compiler manually to find out about possible errors.
 There is no IDE support yet.
 * The Tutor compiler is not incremental yet.
 It will re-compile everything from scratch even if nothing has changed.
 * Downstream tools, such as Docusaurus, may detect issues that the tutor compiler does not detect.
-For example broken links that are not [Concept](../../../../../../../../../../Tutor/Concept/index.md) links will not be detected early.
+For example broken links that are not [Concept](../Tutor/Concept/index.md) links will not be detected early.
+This means you may have to go back and fix the documentation, release it in a `jar` and then try the downstream tool again.
+* The interactive [question markup](../Tutor/Markup/QuestionMarkup/index.md) part of the compiler is currently under maintenance and therefore unavailable.

+ndex.md) links will not be detected early.
 This means you may have to go back and fix the documentation, release it in a `jar` and then try the downstream tool again.
 * The interactive [question markup](../../../../../../../../../../Tutor/Markup/QuestionMarkup/index.md) part of the compiler is currently under maintenance and therefore unavailable.